MrDokon/radon-restapi-brief-analysis/README.md

 # Brief analysis of RAD-on REST API Selected Resources

-The repository contains selected charts from the analysis presented in my bachelor's thesis on RAD on REST APIs.
+The repository contains selected charts from my analysis on RAD-on REST API.
-The goal is to showcase my analytical skills by presenting the outputs of my [work](https://apd.polsl.pl/diplomas/14674/).
+The goal is to showcase my analytical skills by presenting the outputs of my work.
 Tech stack: **R lang, tidyverse**

 ### RAD-on REST API